wilys-json/pyrestus/README.md

-# Pyrestus: Python Research Tools for Ultrasound Imaging
+# Pyrestus: Python Research Tools for Ultrasonography in Swallowing

 This is a research tool package being developed for studying Ultrasound Imaging.
 The package offers the following functionalities: